As an Amazon Associate I earn from qualifying purchases.

 How Do Finnish Saunas Work?

-The Finnish sauna dates back to the 16th century and is believed to have been a crucial part of life for the Finn’s for even longer.
+The Finnish sauna dates back to the 16th century and is believed to have been a crucial part of life for the Finns for even longer.
 Finland isn’t the only country that embraces sauna culture, however.
 European regions that experience extreme cold conditions all have their own spin on the traditional sauna.

 Back then, saunas were a lot more than the modern indoor units that you see today in your friend’s bathroom.
 When the Finn’s relocated or purchased land, the first thing they would do was build a sauna.
 Finland faces extremely harsh conditions in the winter and its people felt the need to resort to an alternative to keep their families warm.
 They used their sauna primarily to heat and to bathe, but it was also used to temporarily live, cook food on the stove, and even give birth in a warm and sterile environment.

 Traditional Finnish saunas entail washing up and sitting in a hot room for a period of time.
-Finnish saunas reach temperatures of up to 230 degrees fahrenheit (110 C) and typically don’t go below 175 degrees F. After the room reaches its desired or maximum temperature, water is poured over hot stones on top of a stove called a kiuas, which creates moisture in the room.
-While Finns are enjoying their sauna, it is standard practice to beat oneself with silver birch branch called a vihta, which has a relaxing effect on the muscles.
+Finnish saunas reach temperatures of up to 230 degrees Fahrenheit (110 C) and typically don’t go below 175 degrees F. After the room reaches its desired or maximum temperature, water is poured over hot stones on top of a stove called a kiuas, which creates moisture in the room.
+While Finns are enjoying their sauna, it is standard practice to beat oneself with a silver birch branch called a vihta, which has a relaxing effect on the muscles.

 After one becomes hot, it is customary to jump in a lake or pool, take a cold shower, or even roll around in ice and snow and during the winter.
 Once cooled, the process starts over.
 Typically two to three cycles are common but it depends on the individual.
 Once the last cycle has ended, the sauna bath will finish with a thorough body wash.

-For the Finns, the sauna is a sacred place.
-Cursing and controversial topics are virtually forbidden; only conversation that is conducive to the relaxed atmosphere is generally appropriate.
+For the Finns, a sauna is a sacred place.
+Cursing and controversial topics are virtually forbidden; an only conversation that is conducive to the relaxed atmosphere is generally appropriate.
 Anyone can use the sauna, and it’s not uncommon for different groups of people or strangers to end up in a public hot room together.
 Clothing is not permitted in the hot room, so small towels called pefletti are used to ensure your body can endure the contact heat from benches and various surfaces.